Malokingi/NumTheFun/README.md

 # prog-0-NumTheFun
 Number Theory Fun
-Learn about and scruitnize a few basic Number Theory concepts up to and including The Fundamental Theorem or Arethmetic!
+Learn about and scruitnize a few basic Number Theory concepts up to and including The Fundamental Theorem or Arithmetic!
-## Target tech stack =
+## Target tech stack
 - [ ] Java 8
   - [ ] File I/O
     - [ ] Takes User Input (from CL, for example)